swo/amr_geography/notes.md

     - S. pneumoniae and macrolides
     - E. coli and quinolones

-## Within European countries

-### Unclear

-- Bergman AAC 2006 has S. pneumoniae and macrolides, ~ and beta-lactams.
-Linear models are reported, but with that year term.
-No raw data.
-- Bergman AAC 2009 (Finland).
-Linear models, but with year term.
-No raw data.
-    - E. coli and TMP/SMX
-    - E. coli and nitrofurantoin
-    - E. coli and quinolones
-    - E. coli and beta-lactams
-    - E. coli and quinolones
-    - E. coli and nitrofurantoin

 ## Across US regions

 - CDDEP data.
 Would require aggregating the states' use into the lower Census regions